Littleton, Colorado: ZIP codes

-In addition, an extreme southwest portion of Denver, the Marston neighborhood, is located in a ZIP code (80123) with “Littleton” as the preferred place name for use in mailing addresses, though “Denver” is also acceptable.
+In addition, an extreme southwest portion of Denver, the Marston neighborhood, is located in a ZIP code (80123) with "Littleton" as the preferred place name for use in mailing addresses, though "Denver" is also acceptable.
 The Federal Correctional Institution, Englewood, also located in this ZIP code, is neither in Littleton nor Englewood, but in unincorporated Jefferson County.

 Education

 Primary and secondary education

 The majority of the portion in Arapahoe County is in Littleton Public Schools.
 Small portions are in the Sheridan School District 2 and Englewood School District 1.

+The Littleton school district operates two high schools in the city limits: